 - Anesthesia Errors

-Anesthesia errors usually involve: allergic reactions (often due to failure of doctors to thoroughly review the patient’s medical history), the administration of too much or too little anesthesia, or the failure to monitor the patient carefully enough during the procedure.
+Anesthesia errors usually involve either allergic reactions (often due to failure of doctors to thoroughly review the patient’s medical history), the administration of too much or too little anesthesia, or the failure to monitor the patient carefully enough during the procedure.
 Anesthesiologists are often more likely to be responsible for such mistakes than surgeons themselves.

 Medical malpractice cases are complex and should be fought by experienced medical malpractice attorneys to induce a favorable outcome.
-At Kohan Law Group, our attorneys are experienced in the courtroom and empathic during interactions with clients.
+At Kohan Law Group, located in Hempstead, our attorneys are experienced in the courtroom and empathic during interactions with clients.
 When you come to us, you are assured of receiving the individualized attention we are known for.

 We will make sure that: